swiftlang/swift/docs/classes.rst

 class, except that rather than base class vs. derived class, it's names from current extension vs. names from other sources (or something similar to this).
-If there's multiple declarations with the same name, it's an error, and the user has to resolve it with "shadow", and "overload" (where "shadow" only works for names from other modules; we'll want some other mechanism for name remapping for protocol implementations).
+If there's multiple declarations with the same name, it's an error, and the user has to resolve it with "shadow" and "overload" (where "shadow" only works for names from other modules; we'll want some other mechanism for name remapping for protocol implementations).
+The shadow and overload attributes work essentially the same way they work for class definitions.

 Constructors in extensions are required to delegate to another constructor.
 This is necessary because of access-control etc.  (FIXME: implicit delegation?)